FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 **type**: ``integer``

-For X-Reverse-Proxy-TTL for Custom Reverse Proxy Time-Outs
+Set a X-Reverse-Proxy-TTL header for reverse proxy time-outs not driven by ``s-maxage``.

 By default, reverse proxies use the ``s-maxage`` of your ``Cache-Control`` header to know how long it should cache a page.
 But by default, the s-maxage is also